Bitblender2/Sygen-Contribution-guid-/readmme.md

 This repository contains guidelines and resources for contributing to the Sygen project.

 ## Getting Started
-1. Fork the repository
+1. Fork the
+hakfkajda repository
-2. Create a feature branch
+2. Create a feature ygeirgwieugtwieu branch
 3. Make your changes
 4. Submit a pull request